 A stat CT of the head (Figure 8-1) will demonstrate location of the mass, extent of midline shift, edema, hydrocephalus, lesional (with possible intraventricular) hemorrhage, and type of herniation.
 In this case, a large (5.5 × 5.6 × 5.7 cm), calcified, hyperdense mass is noted along the superior anterior falx associated with moderate surrounding edema and causing mass effect upon the right greater than left frontal horns.
 There is no associated hemorrhage or hydrocephalus.
 There is loss of sulcation indicative of elevated intracranial pressure (ICP), as well as acute infarcts in the bilateral occipital lobes, right greater than left, suggesting an ongoing process of transtentorial (uncal) herniation.

 (Left) Noncontrast head CT revealing the large, midline hyperdense mass with calcifications along the anterior falx.
 Also noted is associated edema, bilateral compression of the frontal horns (right greater than left), and loss of sulcation suggestive of elevated ICP.
 (Right) Crowding of the ambient cisterns with medial displacement of the R temporal horn suggestive of downward (uncal) herniation.
-There are also bilateral ...
+There are ...